onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We must reward the best predictors also based on how well they train others to be good predictors as well

-I want to express how other people should behave and what to strive for

 How do we enable others to raise the best possible children?

-How do we collectively co-create our lineage?

 How do we express what we want it all to mean?

-We glorify mediocrity because we as a society are uncapable of greatness with our current culture

 “I vow to not take above the minimum we’ve determined that everyone must have access to until we meet the needs of all - and then unlock the next tranche of wealth inequality.
 Stepwise raising of the style of living for everyone in a contractually binding way